vdhamer/Photo-Club-Hub/.github/README.md

 The app uses a [SwiftUI-based MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) architecture pattern.

-The use of a SwiftUI-based MVVM architecture implies that the model data is stored in structs rather than in classes.
+The use of a SwiftUI-based MVVM architecture implies that the model data is stored in _structs_ rather than in slightly more heavyweight _classes_.
 It also implies that any changes to the model data automatically trigger the required updates to the SwiftUI's `Views` and that the `Model` and `View` layers are connected by a `ViewModel` layer.

 Each of the three layers has its own source code directory: